web2solutions/dhxMVP/README.md

 #### Application distributing

+***Distributable Applications***

+Distributable applications are bundles of files automatically generated using the `dist` command in `gulp`.

+    $ gulp dist

+Running `dist` will create 4 types of distributable applications:

+1. Web version

+    Stored in `./dist`
+    The content of the web version can be simple served by a HTTP server.

+2. Google Chrome Application Version

+    Stored in `./dist_chrome_app`
+    The content of the Google Chrome Application version can be directly imported using the `Google Chrome Extension Manager` or compacted as zip and uploaded in [`Chrome Web Store Control Panel`](https://chrome.google.com/webstore/developer/dashboard)

+3. Google Chrome Extension Version

+    Stored in `./dist_chrome_extension`
+    The content of the Google Chrome Extension version can be directly imported using the `Google Chrome Extension Manager` or compacted as zip and uploaded in [`Chrome Web Store Control Panel`](https://chrome.google.com/webstore/developer/dashboard)

+4. Electron Version

+    Stored in `./dist_electron`
+    The content of the Electron version will be used to create Windows, Linux and Mac installers of your application when building your application by running `gulp build`.

+***The File system web version should be something like:***

+_Distributed application version are created running `$ gulp dist`._

+    |---- MyApplicationName/
+        |---- assets/
+        |---- lib/
+            |---- dhx
+            |---- model
+                |---- model.js
+            |---- presenter
+                |---- presenter.js
+            |---- thirdparty
+            |---- view
+                |---- view.js
+            |---- app.js
+        |---- index.html

-Including the web version, you may be interested in distributing your application as a `Desktop Application`.
+Including the web, Chrome Application and Chrome Extension versions, you may be interested in distributing your application as a `Desktop Application`.
 For this case, the Boilerplate system provides you a mechanism to create `executable versions` of your application with no efforts.

 You can get the generated executables and distribute to your client.

 The generated installers will be stored into `installers/`.

 To make the installers, run the following commands: